semaphoreci/book-cicd-docker-kubernetes/chapters/03-kubernetes-deployment.md

 $ kubectl create service clusterip web --tcp=80
 ```

 **Note**: when running a local development Kubernetes cluster, such as MiniKube[^minikube] or the one bundled with Docker Desktop, you'll wish to change the previous command to: `kubectl create service nodeport web --tcp=80`.
-The NodePort type of service is easier to access locally as the service ports are forwared to `localhost` automatically.
+The NodePort type of service is easier to access locally as the service ports are forwarded to `localhost` automatically.
 To see this port mapping run `kubectl get services`.

-Now, you can update the selector of service `web` by
+Now, you can update the selector of the service `web` by
 running `kubectl edit service web`.
 This will retrieve the
 definition of service `web` from the Kubernetes API, and open
 it in a text editor.
 Look for the section that says: